-Police and medical professionals received numerous calls for heat-related medical incidents while a suspect robbed a bank on Route 9 yesterday during the waning moments of the Boston Marathon in Wellesley.
+Police and medical professionals received numerous calls for heat-related medical incidents while a suspect on Route 9 yesterday during the waning moments of the Boston Marathon in Wellesley.

 Lt.
-Marie Cleary of the Wellesley Police Department said throughout the day police received 55 calls, which required ambulances to respond.
+Marie Cleary of the said throughout the day police received 55 calls, which required ambulances to respond.
 Forty-five of those calls involved either registered or non-registered runners.

 The day's temperature soared to record breaking heights during the marathon - at one point hitting 89 degrees.